What To Bring Along

 You will need to bring along your Medicare card .
 You must have an existing Chronic Disease Management (CDM) Program with your GP to claim this item.

-Veterans' Affairs patients have full funding for all podiatry visits, orthotics, surgery, splints and braces, and many other items.
+Veterans' Affairs patients have full funding for all podiatry visits, orthotics, surgery, footwear assessments and many other items.
 Please ensure you bring your DVA Entitlement card along to the visit.

 National Disability Insurance Agency